 For Gautam Menon and his daughter, Ananya, Sunday was a day to relax and do fun activities together.
 And, this Sunday was no different.
-Both father and daughter decided that they would spend the morning colouring pictures, an activity which Ananya enjoyed immensely.
-From the colouring book, they selected a picture depicting a scene from one of the Panchatantra stories, ‘The monkey and the crocodile’.
+Both father and daughter decided that they would spend the morning coloring pictures, an activity which Ananya enjoyed immensely.
+From the coloring book, they selected a picture depicting a scene from one of the Panchatantra stories, 'The monkey and the crocodile'.

-“You colour the river water while I would colour the trees,” said four-year-old Ananya, leading the way.
-Gautam felt proud by the way his daughter had taken charge of the situation.
+"You color the river water while I would color the trees," said four-year-old Ananya, leading the way.
+Gautam felt proud of the way his daughter had taken charge of the situation.

-As they coloured together, Gautam also narrated the story.
-And, while doing all this, Gautam was thinking, “this is a great way to bond with my daughter.
-I should pick up more colouring books.”
+As they colored together, Gautam also narrated the story.
+And, while doing all this, Gautam was thinking, "this is a great way to bond with my daughter.
+I should pick up more coloring books."

-1. Improve motor skills and coordination: Doing art and craft activities aid in the development of both large and small muscles and eye–hand coordination.
+1. Improve motor skills and coordination: Doing art and craft activities aid in the development of both large and small muscles and eye-hand coordination.
 They also help children learn fine motor control, which is crucial for writing.
-Activities like gripping a colour pencil or a paintbrush, using scissors, squeezing the bottle of glue or rolling play dough develops and improves dexterity.
-Since, children use both the hands for these activities, their coordination also improves.
+Activities like gripping a color pencil or a paintbrush, using scissors, squeezing the bottle of glue, or rolling play dough develop and improves dexterity.
+Since children use both hands for these activities, their coordination also improves.

-Bengaluru-based art therapist Seema Mullick says, “Art activities have the ability to heal the body and the mind.
-The environment, processes and art materials all have a positive effect on young children.
-However, art expression needs a safe space, choices and some limits.
-Only then can art help in the expression of emotions, release of stress and development of self-esteem.
-Depending on what a child needs emotionally, different art materials help the child be in control or find comfort in letting go.”
+Bengaluru-based art therapist Seema Mullick says, "Art activities have the ability to heal the body and the mind.
+The environment, processes, and art materials all have a positive effect on young children.
+However, art expression needs a safe space, choices, and some limits.
+Only then can art help in the expression of emotions, the release of stress, and the development of self-esteem.
+Depending on what a child needs emotionally, different art materials help the child be in control or find comfort in letting go."

-3. Encourage self-expression: Children love to visualise and express.
-However, lack of adequate language skills prevents them from conveying their thoughts.
+3. Encourage self-expression: Children love to visualize and express.
+However, a lack of adequate language skills prevents them from conveying their thoughts.
 So, they are always looking for ways to express what is there in their mind.
 Art and craft activities allow children to express themselves freely.
-Also, these activities provide children with a creative outlet to explore and communicate their feelings, and deal with scary emotions in a safe way.
+Also, these activities provide children with a creative outlet to explore and communicate their feelings and deal with scary emotions in a safe way.

 4. Teach self-regulation: Art activities relieve stress, promote calm and self-regulation.
-For instance, when using water colours to paint, children need to wait for some time for a coat to dry before applying the next one.
+For instance, when using watercolors to paint, children need to wait for some time for a coat to dry before applying the next one.
 This teaches them to persevere and be patient.